xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 ### Developing a redisclient
-We have a redis protocol keyvalue store [0-db](https://github.com/threefoldtech/0-db) that I needed to work with a while a go and I found a major [problem](https://github.com/nim-lang/redis/issues/11) with the implementation of the parser and the client in the official nim redis library, So I had to roll my own [parser](https://github.com/xmonader/nim-redisparser)/[client](https://github.com/xmonader/nim-redisclient)
+We have a redis protocol keyvalue store [0-db](https://github.com/threefoldtech/0-db) that I needed to work against a while ago, and I found a major [problem](https://github.com/nim-lang/redis/issues/11) with the implementation of the parser and the client in the official nim redis library.
+So I had to roll my own [parser](https://github.com/xmonader/nim-redisparser)/[client](https://github.com/xmonader/nim-redisclient)

 ### Developing asciitable library
-To show human readable listing of the containers (id, name, open ports and image it's running from) It made sense to search for ascii table library in Nim (I found 0 libraries).
+To show a table listing all of the containers (id, name, open ports and image it's running from) I needed an ascii table library in Nim (I found 0 libraries).
 I had to write my own [nim-asciitables](https://github.com/xmonader/nim-asciitables)

 ### Nim-JWT
-In the transport layer, we can sent JWT token for extra privileges on zero-os and for that I needed jwt support.
-I found out that jwt libraries are far from complete in Nim and had to try to fix it [ES384 support](https://github.com/yglukhov/nim-jwt/pull/1) with that fix I was able to get the claims, but I couldn't really verify it with the public key :( So I decided not to do client side validation and leave the validation to zero-os
+In the transport layer, we send a JWT token to request extra privileges on zero-os and for that, I needed jwt support.
+Again, jwt libraries are far from complete in Nim and had to try to fix it [ES384 support](https://github.com/yglukhov/nim-jwt/pull/1) with that fix I was able to get the claims, but I couldn't really verify it with the public key :( So I decided not to do client side validation and leave the validation to zero-os (the backend)

 ### Concurrency and communication
 In some parts of the application we want to add the ability to timeout after some period of time, and Nim supports multithreading using `threadpool` and async/await combo and has [HTTPBeast](https://github.com/dom96/httpbeast), So that shouldn't be a problem.

-When I saw Channels and spawn i thought it'd be as easy as goroutines in Go or fibers in Crystal
+When I saw `Channels` and `spawn` I thought it'd be as easy as goroutines in Go or fibers in Crystal

 So that was my first try with `spawn`

 {% highlight nim %}